Eyes Can't Always Tell: Fusing Eye Tracking and User Priors for User Modeling under AI Advice Conditions: Limitations and Future Work

 \section{Limitations and Future Work}

 We acknowledge several limitations of this work as follows.

 \textbf{First, self-reports as labels.} We model self-reported cognitive load and confidence, which are subjective and may be noisy due to individual differences.
-We used a brief load scale instead of NASA-TLX~\cite{NASA_cognitive_load} to reduce fatigue. \textit{Future work:} We should triangulate self-reports with complementary indicators (e.g., response time and established workload instruments) and improve reliability via repeated ratings.
-Also, we should caution against treating eye-tracking as a causal proxy for cognitive user states~\citep{Cacioppo}.
+We used a brief load scale instead of NASA-TLX~\cite{NASA_cognitive_load} to reduce fatigue. \textit{Future work:} We should triangulate self-reports with complementary indicators (e.g., response time) and improve reliability via repeated ratings.
+We should caution against treating eye-tracking as a causal proxy for cognitive states~\citep{Cacioppo}.

 \textbf{Second, task specificity.} We study StrategyQA-style factual verification, which offers control but may not represent broader AI-assisted decision-making.
 Our main conclusions about context shifts and the value of user priors require replication in other tasks and stakes. \textit{Future work:} We will replicate the study across decision types and test whether the same condition shifts and personalization gains hold under varied cognitive demands and stakes.